Walt Disney Company Marketing Mix (4Ps) Analysis

 2. Value-based pricing strategy

-The Walt Disney Company applies the market-oriented pricing strategy for products like movies, which are priced according to prevailing industry standards.
+The Walt Disney Company applies the market-oriented pricing strategy for movies and other products that are priced according to prevailing industry standards.
 The value-based pricing strategy is used for various products, such as memorabilia at the company’s parks and resorts.
-Value-based prices are set according to the actual or perceived value that Disney’s products have for target customers.
-Through the value-based pricing strategy, the multinational business optimizes its prices as long as it maintains a strong brand image and effective marketing campaigns.
+Value-based prices are set according to the perceived value that Disney’s products have for target customers.
+Through the value-based pricing strategy, the multinational business optimizes its prices and maximizes profits as long as it maintains a strong brand image and effective marketing campaigns.
 The strategies in this part of Disney’s marketing mix are intended to maximize profit margins, especially in situations where the company’s products have weak substitutes.

 References